-20The fatal crashes caused by design faults in the MCAS system of 737 Max aircraft may seem to repudiate the safety and certification arguments made here.
+19The fatal crashes caused by design faults in the MCAS system of 737 Max aircraft may seem to repudiate the safety and certification arguments made here.
 However, it is clear that Boeing was not following either the spirit or the letter of established safety requirements and guidelines, and FAA oversight was weak and possibly captured.
-Thus, although this example does not repudiate the methods described here, it does illustrate that they cannot operate outside a genuine safety culture.
+Thus, although this example does not repudiate the methods described here, it does illustrate that they cannot operate effectively outside a genuine safety culture.

-prior to CBI and other conservative approaches [18] there was no good theory to account for it) and we suggest that this, too, should now be made explicit and included in an expanded assurance case whose top claim would now become reliability with respect to critical failures.
+Traditionally, software assurance cases have delivered a top claim that the software is nonfaulty with respect to critical requirements.
+Confidence in this claim was generally assessed separately (or left implicit) but we suggest that the case should now be expanded to include this analysis.
+The connection from confidence in nonfaultiness to reliability in operation was also assessed separately (or left implicit as prior to CBI and other conservative approaches [17] there was no good theory to account for it) and we suggest that this, too, should now be made explicit and included in an expanded assurance case whose top claim would now become reliability with respect to critical failures.

 There are other top claims, architectures, and methods of analysis that function similarly to that described above.
-A modification to the analysis above replaces strict fault-freeness by quasi fault-freeness, meaning the system is either nonfaulty or is faulty but with only a minuscule probability of failure [110].
-This is a more robust model and yields attractive results [111], but the details are more complicated.
+A modification to the analysis above replaces strict fault-freeness by quasi fault-freeness, meaning the system is either nonfaulty or is faulty but with only a minuscule probability of failure [120].
+This is a more robust model and yields attractive results [121], but the details are more complicated.
 Alternative properties to nonfaulty and failure-free include mission risk, and the claim that a new system is no worse than the old one.
 And an alternative to external calculation of probabilistic confidence in the case is internal justification of probabilistic quantities such as these within the case itself (i.e., the claims in the case make probabilistic statements; recall section 3.5).
-And as an alternative to single-threaded architectures, Littlewood and Rushby [82] provide a rigorous analysis of "monitored architectures" in which a highly trustworthy monitor checks the behavior of a less trusted primary system as advocated, for example, by the F3269-17 standard for unmanned aircraft [5].
-Bishop and Bloomfield [16,18] develop an alternative worst-case analysis that predicts long term reliability from an estimate of the number of faults N at time of release (as opposed to confidence in their absence) and the operating time T. The predicted number of faults can be based on models of the software development process, such as the empirically validated "barrier" model [20].
+And as an alternative to single-threaded architectures, Littlewood and Rushby [86] provide a rigorous analysis of "monitored architectures" in which a highly trustworthy monitor checks the behavior of a less trusted primary system as advocated, for example, by the F3269-17 standard for unmanned aircraft [5].
+Bishop and Bloomfield [16,17] develop an alternative worst-case analysis that predicts long term reliability from an estimate of the number of faults N at time of release (as opposed to confidence in their absence) and the operating time T. The predicted number of faults can be based on models of the software development process, such as the empirically validated "barrier" model [21].

-This concludes our discussion on the positive view of assurance cases and we now turn from these to negative perspectives and the important role of doubts and defeaters.
+This concludes our discussion on positive views of assurance cases and we now turn from these to negative perspectives and the important role of doubts and defeaters.